hilmanpr21/cholera_visualisation/docs/tutorial/05-depr-mobility-water-crossing-update.md

 ### Step 1.3: Enhanced Grid Classification Function

+This step is to check 9 in the cell does in the water or not.
+Those 9 points are:

+-   4 corners

+-   4 middle point of cell edge

+-   center point

 Implement enhanced overlap detection that checks multiple points within each grid cell:

 ``` javascript